First of all, thank you for considering to adopt a puppy from ABCpuppy

 The only 2 legit complaints we noticed were about scabies and adult size.
 Years ago we had issues with some breeders we were working with, but thanks to our customer’s feedbacks we blocked those breeders and helped our customers with some compensation.
 If you have any problems with any of our puppies please let us know, we want to ensure you have a pleasant experience with us and if for any reasons there is a problem, we will do as much as we can to help you.

 Be careful with fake reviews on the web, there are breeders who attack each others making up false stories to discredit reputable websites like us.
 We have lots of real testimonials and all our customers have the ability to contact us directly to resolve any issues.

 We can't potty train nor guarantee it for the following reasons:

-- Our priority is their health, so we avoid exposing them to the grass or floors which can have contagious diseases (which can be easily brought on our shoe soles after going to petsmart or petco).
+- * Our priority is their health, so we avoid exposing them to the grass or floors which can have contagious diseases (which can be easily brought on our shoe soles after going to a vet, or pet supplies).

-We have ten years of experience and work very hard to sell healthy puppies, this is why we rather sacrify any trainings, however since you as a customer will focus on only one puppy will be a lot easier for you to train.
+We have more than 10 years of experience and work very hard to sell healthy puppies, this is why we rather sacrify any trainings, however since you will focus on only one puppy, will be a lot easier for you to pottytrain.

 95% of our customers are very happy with their puppies ability to potty train and probably 5 to 10 percent may have a little more difficulty on this issue which can be solved by using a different method with consistency.